yasin-arafat-05/Mynotes/Academic3rD/softwareEng/09_software_case_tools.md

 ![image_image](img/img21.png)

-- **Upper Case Tools** - Upper CASE tools are used in planning, analysis and design stages of SDLC.
+- ii) **Upper Case Tools** - Upper CASE tools are used in planning, analysis and design stages of SDLC.

-- **Lower Case Tools** - Lower CASE tools are used in implementation, testing and maintenance.
+- iii) **Lower Case Tools** - Lower CASE tools are used in implementation, testing and maintenance.

-- **Integrated Case Tools** - Integrated CASE tools are helpful in all the stages of SDLC, from Requirement gathering to Testing and documentation.
+- iv) **Integrated Case Tools** - Integrated CASE tools are helpful in all the stages of SDLC, from Requirement gathering to Testing and documentation.